tock/tock/doc/ExternalDependencies.md

 #### Provide Important Functionality

-The external crate must provide important functionality that couldn't easily or realistically be provided by the Tock developers.
+The external crate must provide important functionality that could not easily or realistically be provided by the Tock developers.

 The list of currently accepted important functionality: